mnemnion/orb/doc/md/Orbit/own.md

         end
         linum = linum + 1
         start = finish
-        if linum < num_lines then start = start + 1 end
+        -- advance by one to account for line-final newline if linum < num_lines then start = start + 1 end end
-    end